simonen/obsidian/LINUX 1/STORAGE/Filesystems.md

 man 8 btrfs-filesystem

-Package
+Package:
-**btrfs-progs**
+`btrfs-progs`

-Btrfs uses COW (Copy-On-Write).
+`Btrfs` uses COW (Copy-On-Write).
 When modifying data, it is copied, modified and then written to a new free location, rather than modifying it in-place.
 The metadata, the location of the file is then updated in the same way to reflect the new location of the data.

-To format a device with btrfs
+To format a device with `btrfs`

 ``` bash
 mkfs.btrfs "/dev/DEVICE"